ChipOManiac/configs/README.md

-# C
+# Configuration Files
-dot-files, configs...
+A bunch of my configuration files (or dot-files if you prefer), `.rc` files, and ...
 CUP!